 Dislikes - Bad driving, messy offices and bad smells.

-Dislikes - grumpy people, seafood and rainy days.
+Dislikes - fish soup and rainy days.

-Dislikes - slugs and drizzle.
+Dislikes - Hot and spicy food.